What is an apprenticeship?

 Apprenticeships are a popular study option and a great way to learn, gain skills and qualifications while working, and earning.
 You can start work with an employer and take up an apprenticeship at the same time, or start one with your current employer.

 How an apprenticeship programme works

-On an apprenticeship programme, you’re employed to do a real job while studying for a formal qualification – usually for one day a week either at a college, training centre or virtually.
-By the end of your apprenticeship, you’ll hopefully have gained the skills and knowledge needed to succeed or progress in your chosen career.
-What you’ll learn depends on the role that you’re training for.
+On an apprenticeship programme, you’re employed to do a real job while studying for a formal qualification – usually for the equivalent of one day a week either at a college, training centre or virtually.
+By the end of your apprenticeship, you’ll have gained the skills and knowledge needed to progress in your chosen career.
+What you’ll learn will be tailored to your role and the apprenticeship you decide to take up.
 However, apprentices in every role follow an approved study programme, which means you’ll gain a nationally-recognised qualification at the end of your apprenticeship.

 Length of an apprenticeship

 The length of your apprenticeship will depend on a number of factors, such as the level of the apprenticeship and your contracted working hours.
 The BA apprenticeship is a level 4 qualification (foundation level degree) and about 18 months, although can be lengthened on a pro rata basis if you are not working full time.

 There’s no upper age limit on being an apprentice.
 As long as you have the right credentials, you’ll be eligible to apply for your chosen apprenticeship.
 See our eligibility checker below.

 What is the difference between an apprenticeship and an internship?

 The terms ‘apprenticeship’ and ‘internship’ are sometimes mistakenly used.
 To ensure you’re applying for the right positions, it’s important to understand the differences between these opportunities.

 - formal learning programmes and as such, you and your employer will sign contracts.